What are the aims of this leaflet?

 Web links to detailed leaflets:

-Links to patients support groups:
+Links to patient support groups:

 The patient self-help group Lupus UK supports people with all forms of lupus; it has local branches around the country and arranges regular meetings, as well as supporting research into the condition.
-For further information contact:
+For further information, contact:

 For details of source materials used please contact the Clinical Standards Unit (firstname.lastname@example.org).

-This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: its contents, however, may occasionally differ from the advice given to you by your doctor.
+This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel